Wojciech-Kalota/Github_repositories-mobile/README.md

 # Github repositories:

-Mobile application displaying a list of repositories, languages used, and amount of bites codded in each language for a specified user.
+Mobile application displaying a list of repositories, languages used, and amount of bites codded in each language for a specified user.<br />

 # How to start: